 All publications based on work conducted in the flow cytometry core facility should acknowledge the facility as follows:

-"Flow cytometry experiments were performed at the UMMC Cancer Institute Flow Cytometry Core Facility, which is supported in part through the UMMC Mississippi Center of Excellence in Perinatal Research (MS-CEPR)-COBRE (P20GM121334).”
+"Flow cytometry experiments were performed at the UMMC Cancer Center and Research Institute Flow Cytometry Core Facility, which is supported in part through the UMMC Mississippi Center of Excellence in Perinatal Research (MS-CEPR)-COBRE (P20GM121334).”

 If a flow cytometry core facility staff member(s) significantly contributes or participates in a project, investigators are encouraged to consider including the individual(s) as an author(s).